lithium/code-wars/NOTES.md

 A PlayerScript reference is provided.

 Users can browse all Players Scripts.
-Users can browse the Battle Royale rankings.
 Users can start a local match:
   - mirror match
-  - vs rock, paper or scissors
+  - vs rock, paper and/or scissors
   - vs a Script on a Leaderboard

 Client can replay a match at the user's desired speed to visualize the match and verify the result.